Admission information may be obtained online at https://www.msoe.edu/admissions-aid/graduate-admissions/.

 - Receive a reference from the applicants’ principal, superintendent, headmaster or charter organization officer stating support for the applicant’s ability to progress into a vice principal or principal role within three years.

-- Submit one other letter in addition to above of recommendation, from an employer or supervisor who can describe the candidate’s leadership potential.
+- Submit one other letter of recommendation, in addition to above letter of recommendation, from an employer or supervisor who can describe the candidate’s leadership potential.

 - Have completed a Wisconsin DPI approved educator preparation program, or a Wisconsin approved educator preparation program in another state or country.